swisnl/laravel-filesystem-local-encrypted/README.md

 #### Download encrypted file

-This package also includes a response macro so you can easily start a file download of an encrypted file as an alternative to `Storage::download('file.jpg')`.
+This package also includes a response macro, so you can easily start a file download of an encrypted file as an alternative to `Storage::download('file.jpg')`.

 ``` php
 Response::downloadEncrypted('/path/to/encrypted-file', 'foo-bar.txt');